 If you are coming from Tehran, Esfahan seems to be the most logical next stop.
 However, you might want to consider doing this via a detour.
 There are many agencies in the city offering these kind of trips; considering the amount of stops you should not pay more than 40$ per car.
 Do note that entrance fees to sights are not included.
 While the variety of stops can be large, one of the most noteworthy stops is the mountain village of Abyaneh, even if you don’t like the village, the road to the village is just magical!
 Other optional stops include salt lakes, a caravanserai, old castles and mosques.

 9. Go on a Desert Tour in Kashan

 Last, but definitely not least, go on a desert tour.
 If there is one thing nature lovers will love about Iran, then it is the abundance of deserts.
 However, the deserts vary largely from city to city, with the desert close to Kashan being the Maranjab desert.
 From the town of Kashan you can easily arrange tours for either a day trip, or an overnight trip into the desert.
 Admire the stunning sand dunes and camels, perhaps even stop at a caravanserai or sleep here if you decide to spent the night in the desert.
 Prices range from roughly 25$ for a day trip (per car) to 150$ (per person) for an overnight trip!
 It is best to walk around and get some ideas of the prices from different tour agencies before you book something.

 And there you have it, the 9 best things to do in Kashan!
+Kashan is a beautiful place, a city that most people will not want to leave out of their itinerary!
+Looking for some more travel inspiration?
+Be sure to check out our complete Iran travel guide here and oh, definitely read about these 86 things you must know before going to Iran.
 Have we left anything out?
 Be sure to tell us in the comments down below.
 Oh, and don’t forget to pin it…